 EPA initially developed regulations for disinfection byproducts in 1979, at a time when most water utilities were using free chlorine.
 EPA has modified the rules several times since 1979, consistently tightening the standards, and each time the rules were tightened, more water utilities found themselves unable to maintain compliance with byproduct regulations except by making capital improvements to their water treatment process.
 Most water utilities across the country that have made capital improvements to account for more stringent byproduct regulations have chosen to convert their secondary disinfectant to chloramines, which is known to produce less regulated disinfection byproducts than free chlorine, with the cost of water being among the significant factors considered in selecting chloramines.

 Each time EPA has tightened the disinfection byproduct regulations, RWSA's goal has been to attempt to maintain continuous compliance as long as possible by optimizing the chemical use and performance of existing treatment facilities while retaining free chlorine for both primary and secondary disinfection.
-In so doing, RWSA has not made water plant capital improvements specific to stricter disinfection byproduct regulations even as many utilities across the country already have.
+In so doing, RWSA has not made water plant capital improvements specific to stricter disinfection byproduct regulations before now even as many utilities across the country already have.

 Development of the Local Plan to Address EPA Stage 2 Regulations